Indonesian anti-graft agency arrests head of energy regulator

 The former OPEC member’s oil output is declining, and the country has faced criticism for unclear regulations and complaints about a nationalist stance on resources.

-Indonesia’s Corruption Eradication Agency (KPK) said SKKMigas Chairman Rudi Rubiandini had been caught taking around $400,000 in a black brief case and ownership documents for a BMW motorcycle from the owner of Singapore-based Kernel Oil, Simon Tanjaya.
-An additional $190,000 was found in the chairman’s residence, KPK spokesman Johan Budi said.
+Indonesia’s Corruption Eradication Agency (KPK) caught SKKMigas Chairman Rudi Rubiandini taking around $400,000 in a black brief case and ownership documents for a BMW motorcycle from two people employed by a private company, KPK officials said.
+An additional $190,000 was found in the chairman’s residence.

-KPK said it was the biggest cash seizure by the agency in its 10-year history.
+KPK officials refused to name the private firm involved, only giving the initials “KOPL”.
+SKKMigas spokesman Elan Biantoro said it was an oil company that he was not familiar with.

 Finance Minister Chatib Basri told Reuters that while the government was committed to zero tolerance of corruption the case did send a “bad signal to investors.”